Our Experience with 400 Series Andersen Windows

 It’s September and the Twin Cities window installers at Great Plains Windows and Doors are busy finishing up projects to make room for the Fall run up to Winter.
 We’ve recently completed several home remodeling projects with Andersen 400 Series windows and wanted to share an update of our experiences with Andersen Windows this year.

 For many window and door manufacturers this is an overwhelming time of year.
-It is not only the busiest season for window replacement, but it’s also the tail end of a year of product development and updates and planning for 2017.
+It is not only the busiest season for window replacement, but it’s also the tail end of a year of product development and updates and planning.
 Many times, manufacturers aren’t able to keep up with demand and it pushes out product fulfillment timelines.
 This is where Andersen is a great partner.
 Our production lead times haven’t been affected by the Fall window run.

 Needless to say, it’s been a pretty good year too be an Andersen Window installer in the Twin Cities.